 - 1 tablespoon dried parsley

-- Cut the bread into small 1-inch cubes, place in a large mixing bowl.
+Cut bread into 3/4" cubes and place in a large bowl (or freezer bag).

-- Pour the melted butter or margarine evenly over the bread cubes or for a lighter version, spray bread cubes with cooking spray
+Pour the melted butter evenly over the bread cubes

 - Gently toss with seasonings and cheese.